 Probably the most popular and easiest form of wagering on the sport of Mixed Martial Arts is to bet the money line.
 Betting on the money line is as easy as simply picking which fighter you think will win the fight.
-If that fighter wins, you win… Its that easy!
+If that fighter wins, you win- It is that easy!

-Just because picking a side in a fight to win is easy, finding ways to make money is not so easy.
-The main reason being is because money line wagers in mixed martial arts are based off of odds.
-The favorite in the fight will always be minus while the underdog will always give you a positive return on your money.
+Just because picking a side in a fight to win is easy; finding ways to make money is not so easy.
+The main reason being is because money line wagers in mixed martial arts are based on odds.
+The favorite in the fight will always be minus, while the underdog will always give you a positive return on your money.

 As an example, say for instance you like George St. Pierre (-190) over Michael Bisping (+175) you place a $100 bet on St. Pierre.
-If St. Pierre wins the fight, you win $100… But if he loses the fight you lose $190.
-Conversely if you were to bet Michael Bisping for $100 and he was to win, you would win $175 vs. if he lost, you’d only lose $100.
-If you can find a few hot underdogs on each card you can drastically increase your bankroll and make certain you will come out the positive side for the night.
+If St. Pierre wins the fight, you win $100.
+But if he loses the fight, you lose $190.
+Conversely, if you were to bet Michael Bisping for $100 and he was to win, you would win $175 vs. if he lost, you’d only lose $100.
+If you can find a few hot underdogs on each card, you can drastically increase your bankroll and make certain you will come out on the positive side for the night.

-As an example, let’s say for instance Brock Lesnar is fighting Cain Velasquez and the over under for this fight is set at 1 1/2 rounds.
-If you think the fight will end in the 1st round or before the halfway mark of the 2nd round, you would bet the under but if you think the fight will stretch past the halfway mark of the 2nd round, you would bet on the over.
+As an example, let’s say, for instance, Brock Lesnar is fighting Cain Velasquez, and the over/under for this fight is set at 1 1/2 rounds.
+If you think the fight will end in the 1st round or before the halfway mark of the 2nd round, you would bet the under, but if you think the fight will stretch past the halfway mark of the 2nd round, you will bet on the over.

 As with the money line wagers and the total wagers, the proposition bets also are based around odds.
 A majority of the time, the odds will be strong in your favor to sort of entice you to bet on the propositions because you need to be perfect with your wager to win the bet.